mainflux/docs/docs/provision.md

 Each service running on gateway may require more than one thing and channel for communication.
 If, for example, you are using services [Agent][agent] and [Export][exp] on a gateway you will need two channels for `Agent` (`data` and `control`) and one for `Export` and one thing.
 Additionally if you enabled mtls each service will need its own thing and certificate for access to [Mainflux][mainflux].
-Your setup could require any number of things and channels this kind of setup we can call `provision layout`.
+Your setup could require any number of things and channels, this kind of setup we can call `provision layout`.

 Provision service provides a way of specifying this `provision layout` and creating a setup according to that layout by serving requests on `/mapping` endpoint.
 Provision layout is configured in [config.toml](configs/config.toml).

 ## Configuration

-The service is configured using the environment [variables][config] presented in the following table.
+The service is configured using the environment variables presented in the following [table][config].
 Note that any unset variables will be replaced with their default values.